-At the San Diego Zoo Safari Park, species mingle a little bit like they do in their native Asia and Africa.
-That doesn't mean you're going to find lions roaming in the same enclosures with the zebras, but you will see multiple species of hoofed animals roaming in the same large area.
+At the San Diego Zoo Safari Park, species mingle a bit like they do in their native Asia and Africa.
+That doesn't mean you're going to find lions roaming the same enclosures as the zebras, but you will see multiple species of hoofed animals roaming the same large area.

 The San Diego Zoo Safari Park didn't start out as a tourist attraction.
 It actually began as a conservation facility.
 Dozens of endangered species have been bred at the park and re-introduced into the wild.
 Fees from your visits help them continue that work.

 Admission is charged, and there's a separate parking fee.
 The process for getting tickets and the tips that apply are the same for getting San Diego Zoo tickets.

 Exhibits and Activities

 The San Diego Zoo Safari Park covers 1,800 acres, and there's plenty to do and see.
 Check the daily schedules when you arrive to be sure you don't miss anything.
 These are the highlights:

-Africa Tram: This 30-minute trip may be the closest many of us will ever come to seeing wild critters in their natural environment.
-You may see deer and antelopes, giraffes, several kinds of rhinoceros, elephants and other types of wild creatures, all roaming in a large area.
+Africa Tram: This 30-minute trip may be the closest many of us will ever come to seeing wild critters in their natural environments.
+You may see deer, antelopes, giraffes, several kinds of rhinoceros, elephants, and other types of wild creatures all roaming in a large area.
 If you're anxious to see it when you first arrive, the boarding area is on the far side of the park.
 In fact, it's so far away that you may feel like it takes almost as long to get there as it does to ride.

-Lorikeet Landing: Lorikeets are colorful birds slightly larger than a parakeet.
+Lorikeet Landing: Lorikeets are colorful birds slightly larger than parakeets.
 Stop at the entrance to their enclosure to buy a cup of lorikeet nectar.
 Hold it in your hand, and the birds will sit on your finger and drink it up.
 This activity is highly recommended for anyone, but some children find all the fluttery birds a little scary.